threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/arm_articulation_3.md

 ## When to set optional parameters

 **There is no bounded solution for when to set optional parameters.** There is no way to determine using a simple algorithm which optional parameter, if any, is correct for any given situation, because "correctness" is impossible to define.
-It is often possible for a Replicant to achieve a desired behavior without using an optional parameters, or by using several different combinations.
-It is up to the user or the training system to decide how to best use the full capabilities of the Replicant arm articulation API.
+It is often possible for a Wheelchair Replicant to achieve a desired behavior without using an optional parameters, or by using several different combinations.
+It is up to the user or the training system to decide how to best use the full capabilities of the Wheelchair Replicant arm articulation API.

 ## `reach_for(target, arm)` for two arms at the same time